HFMaker/NextCMD/README.md

 ## NextCMD Project

-This is a terminal menu in Python that I made a long time ago that I decided to upload In fact, this is my very first project
+This is a terminal menu in Python that I made a long time ago that I decided to upload.

+In fact, this is my very first project

 # What does this project include?